May 27, 2021

 Upon discharge, patients need to fill in prescriptions and follow discharge instructions.
 Ensuring that a patient follows post-discharge guidelines is a critical yet cumbersome task for healthcare providers.
 For example, patients often suffer from various surgery side-effects ranging from headaches to nausea, calling for the prescription of specific medications and follow-up appointments.
 RPA robots can ensure that discharge guidelines are followed as intended, remind patients about upcoming appointments and prescription pick-ups.
 Such approaches to post-discharge management have proven to be useful for the HCAHPS score improvement and an overall enhanced patient experience.

 RPA in healthcare is also useful for carrying out compliance-related tasks.
 For example, AstraZeneca, a multinational pharmaceutical and biotechnology company, has a dedicated team of professionals who follow up with healthcare professionals to understand how exactly the medicines they produce impact different patients.
-For pharmaceutical companies, this is not just a matter of continuous product improvement, but also a mandatory legal responsibility to track and manage adverse events (AEs).
+Thus, pharmacy automation is not just a matter of continuous product improvement, but also a mandatory legal responsibility to track and manage adverse events (AEs).

 Commonly, employees have to manually sift through piles of paper documents to create reports and reach every physician via email, spending countless hours to close the event.
 Considering that regulatory authorities keep a close eye on this highly important process, the automation appears challenging in this scenario.
 However, with Deloitte’s support, AstraZeneca has managed to overcome this barrier and deliver a fully functional RPA-based solution for AE management.
 Apart from a 20x increase in productivity, the company also enhanced employee satisfaction and improved response rates from healthcare professionals.